andreaswittmann/project-bot/README.md

     - Transition to `archived` when project is completed or lost

 6. **Dashboard Management:**
-     - Open `dashboard/dashboard.html` to review all processed projects
+    - Access the Vue.js dashboard at http://localhost:5173
-     - Filter by any combination of 7 states: scraped, accepted, rejected, applied, sent, open, archived
+    - Filter by any combination of states: scraped, accepted, rejected, applied, sent, open, archived
+    - Use quick filters for saved combinations (stored in data/quick_filters.json)
-     - Sort projects by state, scores, dates, or company
+    - Sort projects by state, scores, dates, companies, or custom criteria
-     - View complete state history and evaluation results
+    - View complete state history, evaluation results, and application details
     - Track application costs and token usage across all states

 7. **State Management:** *(Manual & Automatic)*
      - **Automatic**: State transitions during workflow processing